useblocks/bazel-drives-sphinx/README.rst

 components.
-In this approach Bazel can also pass on tags to the Sphinx ``sphinx-build`` CLI which can be used for variant management or other dynamic behavior in Sphinx-Needs. can affect the documentation generation process, e.g. because the docname is examined by Sphinx extensions.
+In this approach Bazel can also pass on tags to the Sphinx ``sphinx-build`` CLI which can be used for variant management or other dynamic behavior in Sphinx-Needs.

+The original file/folder structure of the docs sources is kept, as it can affect the documentation generation process, e.g. because the docname is examined by Sphinx extensions.

 Getting Started
 ---------------